Fernando Pérez de Lara: Family

 Fernando is first attested in a document of 14 April 1122, which he signed along with his father, his father's new wife and his sisters.
 This act confirmed the boundaries and rights of the village councils (concejos) of Pinilla, Renedo and Santa María de Retortillo (today in Campoo de Enmedio).
 With the exception of this occasion in 1122, it seems that Fernando was raised at the queen's court.

 Fernando was recognised by the queen as her son in a document of 5 November 1123, by which Urraca made a donation to the Diocese of León.
 The document was signed by "Fernando Pérez, younger son", an open acknowledgement the Fernando was the queen's son by Pedro, as indicated by the surname Pérez.

 Neither Fernando nor his uterine half-brother, the future king Alfonso VII, were married before their mother's death in 1126.
 Fernando had at least one known full sibling, Elvira Pérez, who was probably older.
 She married García Pérez de Traba and later Count Beltrán de Risnel.
-The Historia Compostellana suggests that there were other sons and daughter from Urraca and Pedro's relationships: "[Pedro] slept with [King Alfonso's] mother, and with this queen he had sons and daughters out of wedlock."
+The Historia Compostellana suggests that there were other sons and daughters from Urraca and Pedro's relationships: "[Pedro] slept with [King Alfonso's] mother, and with this queen he had sons and daughters out of wedlock."